ld4l-labs/bibliotek-o/README.md

 * A set of external ontology fragments (including BIBFRAME) intended for use with the bibliotek-o ontology.
 * A data model and application profile - i.e., a set of recommended models and patterns for expressing bibliographic metadata using BIBFRAME, the bibliotek-o ontology, and other external ontologies.

-bibliotek-o is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs (LD4L - Labs) and Linked Data for Production (LD4P) projects.
-See the [LD4L website](http://ld4l.org), the [LD4L - Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information on these projects.
+bibliotek-o is a joint product of the Mellon Foundation-funded Linked Data for Libraries Labs (LD4L Labs) and Linked Data for Production (LD4P) projects.
+See the [LD4L website](http://ld4l.org), the [LD4L Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information about these projects.

 ## News